 Sometimes students will go to a class and think that it is too easy for them.
-The student may want to request to change their level if this happens.
+You may want to request to change your level if this happens.
 DO NOT take the reading/writing Accuplacer placement test in counseling and advising.
 That does not allow you to test into credit programs.
 By taking the test and getting a low score, you may get a hold on your account that will create problems for your registration.

-- Attend class in the level assigned every day Monday, Tuesday and Wednesday of week 1.
+- Attend class in your assigned level on Monday, Tuesday and Wednesday of week 1.

-- Ask your teachers if they think you should change the level on Tuesday or Wednesday at the teacher's office hours or after class.
+- Ask your teachers if they think you should change your level on Tuesday or Wednesday at the teacher's office hours or after class.

-- If the teacher agrees that you may need to change your level up, the teacher will give you the time and location for the challenge exam.
+- If your teacher agrees that you may need to change your level, your teacher will give you the time and location for the challenge exam.

-- Students will go to the ESL office by Friday end of day week 1 to find out if they can change the level or not.
+- The challenge exams are held on Thursday of week 1 only.Go to the ESL office by the end of the day on Friday of week 1 to find out if you can change your level or not.

-- If the student is able to change level, they will be placed in class based on whichever block of classes has space available and their preference.
+- If you are able to change level, you will be placed in a class based on which block of classes has space available and your preference.

-- If your challenge exams places you in a level lower than you currently are placed, you will be moved down to that level.
+If your challenge exam places you in a level lower than where you currently are placed, you will be moved down to that level.

 The advisor will work with the student and testing coordinator to review the placement.

-If the placement is accepted the student must be registered in 12 credits by Friday before term starts.
+If the placement is accepted, the student must be registered in 12 credits by the Friday before the term starts.

 Students who are eligible to take the challenge exam must:

-- Have passed all of their current level classes, or
+- Pass all of their current level classes, or

-- Passed one of their classes with a B- or higher and received a D- or higher grade in the other class, or
+- Pass one of their classes with a B- or higher and received a D- or higher grade in the other class, or

-- Passed 2 of their 3 classes with a B- or higher and received a D- or higher in the other class,
+- Pass 2 of their 3 classes with a B- or higher and received a D- or higher in the other class,

 Students can sign up (call or in person) as a "prospect" until grades are available.
 It is the student's responsibility to contact the office after grades are available in Banner (Wednesday after grades are due) to verify if they meet the criteria and confirm their appointment for taking the challenge test.
 The office will verify the eligibility of the students on the sign-up sheet as soon as grades are available.